MaikKlein/maikklein.github.io/content/geometric-algebra.md

 $$ \vec{v^{\prime}} = R\vec{u}R^{\dag} = e^{B\frac{\theta}{2}}\vec{v}e^{-B\frac{\theta}{2}}$$

 # Recap
 We started with the definition of the geometric product, then we learned that we can express any rotation by double reflection.
 We derived a formula for double reflection by using the geometric product which we called rotors.
 After that we compared rotors to quaternions and found that they look almost identical.
+We then learned about double cover and how it helps us with spherical interpolation.